 The Company's accounting for the global intangible low-taxed income tax (GILTI) is incomplete.
 Due to the complexity of the new GILTI tax rules, the Company is continuing to evaluate this provision of Tax Reform and its application under ASC 740.
 Under U.S. GAAP, the Company is allowed to make an accounting policy choice of either (1) treating taxes due on future U.S. inclusions in taxable income related to GILTI as a current-period expense when incurred (the period cost method) or (2) factoring such amounts into the Company's measurement of its deferred taxes (the deferred method).
 The Company's selection of an accounting policy with respect to the new GILTI tax rules will depend, in part, on analyzing global income to determine whether future U.S. inclusions in taxable income related to GILTI are expected and, if so, the anticipated impact.
 Whether the Company expects to have future U.S. inclusions in taxable income related to GILTI depends not only on the current structure and estimated future results of global operations, but also on the Company's intent and ability to modify the structure and/or the business.
 The Company has not made the accounting policy decision regarding whether to record deferred taxes on GILTI or expense taxes as incurred on GILTI.
-The current GILTI impact, which was immaterial for the three and six months ended June 30, 2018, was recorded in the financial statements.
+The current GILTI impact, which was immaterial for the three and nine months ended September 30, 2018, was recorded in the financial statements.
 The Company expects to complete the accounting for GILTI within the prescribed measurement period.

-The decrease in the effective tax rate from the prior year is primarily due to the reduction in the U.S. federal corporate tax rate from 35 percent to 21 percent enacted as part of Tax Reform.
-The effective tax rate was also reduced by the foreign-derived intangible income deduction and increased stock-based compensation benefits, partially offset by the loss of the domestic manufacturing deduction, which was repealed as part of Tax Reform.
+The decrease in the effective tax rate from the prior year is primarily due to the reduction in the U.S. federal corporate tax rate from 35 percent to 21 percent enacted as part of Tax Reform and a net \$6.8 million benefit related to global legal entity restructuring activities.
+The effective tax rate was also reduced by the foreign-derived intangible income deduction, increased research and development credits and increased stock-based compensation benefits, partially offset by the loss of the domestic manufacturing deduction, which was repealed as part of Tax Reform.

-When compared to the federal and state combined statutory rate for each respective period, the effective tax rates for the quarters ended June 30, 2018 and 2017 were favorably impacted by tax benefits from stock-based compensation and research and development credits.
+When compared to the federal and state combined statutory rate for each respective period, the effective tax rates for the quarters ended September 30, 2018 and 2017 were favorably impacted by tax benefits from stock-based compensation and research and development credits.